n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ![Server Side Execution](AoC-2021_Photos/Day_06/19.0_AoC-Day-6_12-24-21-Server-Side-Execution-No-Client.png)

 So, where's the code?
 Notice two things.
 First, we have the `User-Agent` field from our first test log in the first red box.
 Next to the arrow, where our second test log's `User-Agent` should be is nothing. **This is great news**.
-This means that on the **server side** our code was executed, but it was not displayed on the **client side**.
+This means that on the **server-side** our code was executed, but it was not displayed on the **client-side**.

-***This is successful RCE on the remote server***.
+***This is a successful RCE on the remote server***.
 But how do we view the code?
 Let's escape the typical user interface and access the log file directly via either the [Path Traversal](#Path%20Traversal) or [PHP Filter Wrapper](#PHP%20Filter%20Wrapper) method.
 First, log out, the session we have as *McSkidy* will prevent our **LFI**.

 ![PHP Visible on the Client Side](AoC-2021_Photos/Day_06/20.0_AoC-Day-6_12-24-21-PHP-Client-Side.png)